neal-logan/no-phishing/README.md

 ### Reproducing Results

 The results can be reproduced by simply running the Colab notebook [02 Modeling](https://github.com/neal-logan/dsba6211-summer2024/blob/main/nophishing/02_modeling.ipynb).
 This notebook will install and import the necessary packages of the correct versions, load and transform the [data](https://github.com/neal-logan/dsba6211-summer2024/tree/main/nophishing/data), run and evaluate the models, and finally explain key features of the models and the data itself.
-The random seed is embedded in the notebook and used wherever necessary to obtain consistent results.
+The random seed is embedded in the notebook and provided to processes wherever necessary to obtain consistent results.

 ## Introduction